 - Extinguish any open flames, pilot lights and all smoking materials. - 2.
 Do not touch electrical switches. - Shut off the propane supply at the container valve(s) or propane supply connection. - Open doors and other ventilating openings. - 5.
-Leave the area until odor clears. - Have the propane system checked and leakage source corrected before using again.
+Leave the area until odor clears.6.
+Have the propane system checked - Have the propane system checked and leakage source corrected before using again.